Data Processing Agreement

 10.2.
 For transfers to Sub-Processors outside the EEA, the following safeguards apply:

 10.3.
-The Processor has conducted transfer impact assessments for transfers to countries not covered by an adequacy decision.
-The Controller may request a copy of the relevant assessment.
+BoostGood is carrying out transfer impact assessments for transfers to countries not covered by an adequacy decision.
+None is concluded at the date of this version.
+The Controller may request the current status, and a copy of each assessment once it is complete.

 11. Audit Rights

 11.1.
-The Processor shall make available to the Controller all information reasonably necessary to demonstrate compliance with this DPA.
+BoostGood shall make available information reasonably necessary to demonstrate compliance with this DPA for Central Plane processing.

-11.4.
-The Processor may satisfy audit requests by providing relevant certifications, audit reports, or other evidence of compliance, where available.
+11.3.
+BoostGood may satisfy audit requests by providing certifications, audit reports, or other compliance evidence.

 12. Data Deletion and Return

 12.1.
-Upon termination of the Agreement, the Processor shall:
+Upon termination of the Agreement, BoostGood shall:

-- (a) Continue to store the Controller's Personal Data in an archived state for 90 days to allow the Controller to request data export
+- (a) Continue to store the Controller's Personal Data from the Central Plane in an archived state for 90 days, to allow the Controller to request export

 - (b) Upon request from the Controller during the 90-day archive period, export and return all Personal Data in a structured, commonly used, and machine-readable format

-- (c) After the 90-day archive period, permanently delete all Personal Data from its systems, including all copies and backups, within 30 days
+- (c) After the 90-day archive period, permanently delete all Personal Data from the Central Plane within 30 days

-- (a) Billing records for 7 years from the transaction date, as required by Dutch tax law, with personal identifiers minimized to the extent possible
+- (a) Billing records for 7 years from the transaction date, as required by Dutch tax law (Algemene Wet inzake Rijksbelastingen), with personal identifiers minimized to the extent possible

-- (b) Any Personal Data that the Processor is required to retain by EU or Dutch law
+- (b) Any Personal Data that BoostGood is required to retain by EU or Dutch law

 13. Liability